Mohamed-Aymaan-Zahir/League-of-Legends-Match-Analysis/README.md

 ### e) Building the Classifier Model

 I used a Catboost classifer model to predict match outcomes and win probabilities due to the existence of complex categorical columns in the data.
-I employed a 80:20 train-test split and fit the model with some slight manual hyperparameter tuning and calculated the area under the receiver operating characteristic curve (AUC), accuracy and logloss.
-Further testing the robustness of the test performance metrics, I performed 5 fold cross validation.
+I employed a 80:20 train-test split and fit the model with some slight manual hyperparameter tuning, and then calculated performance metrics such as the area under the receiver operating characteristic curve (AUC), accuracy and logloss.
+Further testing the robustness of the test performance metrics, I performed 5-fold cross validation.

 ### f) Analysing the Classifier Model